 The Authority measures financial instruments, such as amounts due to the Treasurer, at fair value at each balance sheet date.
-Also, fair values of loans and receivables and borrowings measured at amortised cost are disclosed in note 21.
-In accordance with the transitional provisions, comparatives have not been presented.
+Fair values of loans and receivables and borrowings measured at amortised cost are disclosed in note 22.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: